oat-sa/lib-lti1p3-core/doc/message/oidc-lti-resource-link-launch.md

 ![OIDC flow](../images/oidc-flow.png)

-Each step will be detailed below.
+To handle the OIDC flow for an LTI resource link launch request, each step will be detailed below, from both platform and tool perspectives.

 ## Table of contents